neverjunior/Real-life-solutions/README.md

 # Tree
-So in linux there is no inbuilt function for directory listing their are some python functions made for this like os.walk() from os module but i made this without using any already build function i just made it using system commmand , loop and recursion.
+So in linux there is no inbuilt function for directory listing their are some python functions made for this like os.walk() from os module but i made this without using any already build function i just made it using system command , loop and recursion.